seagle0128/.emacs.d/README.md

-(setq centaur-full-name "user name")           ; User full name (setq centaur-mail-address "user@email.com")   ; Email address (setq centaur-proxy "127.0.0.1:1080")          ; Network proxy (setq centaur-server nil)                      ; Enable `server-mode' or not: t or nil (setq centaur-icon nil)                        ; Display icons or not: t or nil (setq centaur-package-archives 'emacs-china)   ; Package repo: melpa, emacs-china, netease or tuna (setq centaur-theme 'light)                    ; Color theme: auto, random, default, classic, colorful, dark, light, day or night
+(setq centaur-full-name "user name")           ; User full name (setq centaur-mail-address "user@email.com")   ; Email address (setq centaur-proxy "127.0.0.1:1080")          ; Network proxy (setq centaur-server t)                        ; Enable `server-mode' or not: t or nil (setq centaur-icon t)                          ; Display icons or not: t or nil (setq centaur-package-archives 'emacs-china)   ; Package repo: melpa, emacs-china, netease or tuna (setq centaur-theme 'auto)                     ; Color theme: auto, random, default, classic, colorful, dark, light, day or night
-(setq centaur-dashboard nil)                   ; Use dashboard at startup or not: t or nil (setq centaur-restore-frame-geometry nil)      ; Restore the frame's geometry at startup: t or nil (setq centaur-lsp 'eglot)                      ; Set LSP client: lsp-mode, eglot or nil (setq centaur-lsp-format-on-save-ignore-modes '(c-mode c++-mode)) ; Ignore format on save for some languages (setq centaur-chinese-calendar t)              ; Use Chinese calendar or not: t or nil (setq centaur-prettify-symbols-alist nil)      ; Alist of symbol prettifications.
+(setq centaur-dashboard t)                     ; Use dashboard at startup or not: t or nil (setq centaur-restore-frame-geometry nil)      ; Restore the frame's geometry at startup: t or nil (setq centaur-lsp 'lsp-mode)                   ; Set LSP client: lsp-mode, eglot or nil (setq centaur-lsp-format-on-save-ignore-modes '(c-mode c++-mode python-mode)) ; Ignore format on save for some languages (setq centaur-chinese-calendar nil)            ; Use Chinese calendar or not: t or nil (setq centaur-prettify-symbols-alist nil)      ; Alist of symbol prettifications.
 Nil to use font supports ligatures.
-(setq centaur-prettify-org-symbols-alist nil)  ; Alist of symbol prettifications for `org-mode' (setq centaur-benchmark-init t)                ; Enable initialization benchmark or not: t or nil
+(setq centaur-prettify-org-symbols-alist nil)  ; Alist of symbol prettifications for `org-mode' (setq centaur-benchmark-init nil)              ; Enable initialization benchmark or not: t or nil
 ```

 The default package archives is `melpa`.
 You can change it in `custom.el`, or